 Who have had vocational training?

-We ask all students in the survey whether they have had vocational training (yes/no).
-Only respondents who select “yes” receive the question on their experience with vocational training.
+We ask all students in the survey whether they have had vocational training / work placement (yes/no).
+Only respondents who select “yes” receive questions on their experience with vocational training / work placement.

 Criteria for displaying vocational training responses in the web portal